OleMartinChristensen/MATS-L2/README.md

 - Intel MKL

-The `invlib` Python interface uses Intel MKL for efficient matrix operations, which can be installed from the (intel homepage)[https://software.intel.com/en-us/mkl].
+The `invlib` Python interface uses Intel MKL for efficient matrix operations, which can be installed from the [intel homepage](https://software.intel.com/en-us/mkl).
 After successful installation it is recommended to source the `compilervars.sh` script which declares environment variables informing other code about the MKL installation.